-History of Wrestling
+History of Wrestling in India

 Types of Wrestling in India

 Wrestling in India can be divided into two main categories like ‘Malla Krida’ and ‘Malla-Yuddha’.
 While Malla Krida is the sports form of the game, Malla-Yuddha is the battle version of wrestling.
 There are also some other forms of wrestling in India, out of which, the free-style varieties are more common than the other forms, since Vedic times.
 The free-style varieties of wrestling in India are known as ‘Pushti’ or ‘Kushti’.
 Wrestling in India can also be divided into four types like ‘Bhimaseni’, ‘Hanumanthi’, ‘Jambuvanthi’ and ‘Jarasandhi’, based on the technique and methodology.

 Based on the methods of selecting the winner, wrestling in India can also be divided into another two categories like the ‘Orthia’ and the ‘Kato Pale’.
 In Orthia type, the wrestler has to throw the opponent on the ground for three times consecutively to win the match.
 The Kato Pale type of wrestling demands the wrestler to accept defeat by raising his right hand with the index finger pointed.
 However, the rules of wrestling in India vary according to the various regions of the country.

 Wrestlers of India

 Wrestling in India has witnessed the rising of several eminent wrestlers, so far.
 The legendary Indian wrestler, Karim Bux became the first wrestler to defeat Tom Canon of England in 1892.
 Another eminent Indian wrestler, Gobar Guha became the World Champion in Wrestling in San Francisco in 1922, by defeating the hook wrestler Ad Santel.
 The renowned Indian freestyle wrestler, Khashaba Dadasaheb Jadav won bronze medal in the 1952 Olympic Games.
 Another eminent Indian wrestler was Salwinder Singh Shinda, who won the Chandigarh Kesari Award, four times.
 Some of the other legendary wrestlers in India include Kikkar Singh, Gulam, Rajeev Tomar, and Arjuna Awardees in wrestling like Anuj Chaudhury and Malkit Singh Kanjli.

 Apart from them, in the recent years, wrestling in India is witnessing the rise of some wrestlers.
 The famous Indian wrestler, Sushil Kumar has won Bronze medal in the 2008 Beijing Olympic Games.
 Apart from the conventional way of wrestling, there is also another type of wrestling in India which has earned significant popularity, nowadays.
 This is called as sports entertainment and the World Wrestling Entertainment (WWE) and TNA are two of the most popular events in this form of wrestling.
 Some Indian wrestlers have become successful in this form of wrestling.
 The wrestlers include, Sonjay Dutt (TNA), Dalip Singh (the Great Khali of WWE), Dara Singh, Tiger Jeet Singh and many more.

 Wrestling in India is being managed by several associations, at the state and national level.
 The national body for wrestling in India, the Wrestling Federation of India (WFI) came into existence in 1967 and it has been promoting the game in India, since then.
 Apart from that, there is also several state level wrestling associations which are working in collaboration with the WFI for the management of wrestling in India.
 The associations present many awards and wrestling titles to the Indian wrestlers.
 Some of the most prestigious wrestling titles include the 'Rustam-i-Hind' that means Wrestling Champion of India, the 'Rustam-e-Punjab', the 'Rustam-i-Zamana', and the 'Bharat-Kesri' that is given to the Best Heavyweight Wrestler of India.

 Equipments Used in Wrestling

 Wrestling was utilized in the ancient periods as a means to stay naturally healthy.
 It was also used as a great way of military exercise without any weapons.
-This game is also termed as `dangal` and forms a crucial part of wrestling tournament.
+This game is also termed as ‘Dangal’ and forms a crucial part of wrestling tournament.